 U.S. political reporting has become extraordinarily rich in polling data.
 However, this information has not been matched by an improvement in the accuracy of poll-based news stories, which usually examine a single survey at a time without providing an aggregated, more accurate view.
-In 2004 I reduced polling noise for the Presidential race by developing a meta-analysis that reduced all available state polls into a single snapshot in time, the Electoral Vote estimator.
-This index, based on polling medians alone, has an accuracy equivalent to less than $\pm 0.5\%$ in national popular-vote margin and outperforms the aggregator FiveThirtyEight and the betting market InTrade.
-Polling corrections and econometric variables can still improve accuracy, but at the expense of transparency.
-For purposes of public communication, such improvements should be treated with caution.
+In 2004 I developed a meta-analysis that reduced polling noise for the Presidential race by reducing all available state polls into a single snapshot in time, the Electoral Vote estimator.
+Under the assumption that pollsters are accurate in the aggregate, the snapshot has an accuracy equivalent to less than $\pm 0.5\%$ in national popular-vote margin.
+The estimator outperforms the aggregator FiveThirtyEight and the betting market InTrade.
+Complex models, which adjust individual polls and employ pre-campaign "fundamental" variables, improve accuracy in individual states but provide little or no advantage for overall performance, while at the same time reducing transparency.
+A polls-only snapshot can also identify shifts in the race with time resolution of a single day, thus aiding in the identification of discrete events that influence a race.
+Finally, starting around Memorial Day, variations in the polling snapshot over time are sufficient to make a high-quality, drift-based prediction without need for the fundamentals traditionally used by political science models.
+In summary, the use of polls alone can capture the detailed dynamics of Presidential races and make predictions.
+Taken together, these qualities make the meta-analysis a sensitive indicator of the ups and downs of a national campaign - in short, a precise electoral thermometer.

-1. INTRODUCTION
+1. Introduction